Friday, 20 January 2012

 If you live in the San Francisco Bay Area and/or care about bicycle transportation, read on.
 (If not, you probably want to skip the rest of this article.)

 Because of its location, and despite the lack of any effective regional planning authority for the Bay Area, Brisbane has a key place in regional transportation planning.
-All of the through transportation routes between San Francisco and the Bay side of the Peninsula pass through Brisbane: the Caltrain tracks and possible future high-speed rail right-of-way (ironically, Brisbane is the only town the Caltrain line passes through without stopping - Bayshore station is within the Brisbane city limits but far form the town proper) , the US 101 freeway, the old main highway (Bayshore Blvd.), and the even older railroad frontage road (Tunnel Ave.).
+All of the through transportation routes between San Francisco and the Bay side of the Peninsula pass through Brisbane: the Caltrain tracks and possible future high-speed rail right-of-way (ironically, Brisbane is the only town the Caltrain line passes through without stopping -- Bayshore station is within the Brisbane city limits but far from the town center), the US 101 freeway, the old main highway (Bayshore Blvd.), and the even older railroad frontage road (Tunnel Ave.).

 Brisbane is a small town although technically a city, and generally content to be left alone.
 Most of the residential portion of Brisbane is secluded in a valley against the lower slopes of San Bruno Mountain.
 But the city also includes the Brisbane Industrial Park warehouse district in the next valley to the west, the Sierra Point office park fronting on San Francisco Bay, and the former Southern Pacific railroad yards extending north across the flats toward San Francisco (more on that area in a minute).
 Many more people work in Brisbane -- I worked in one of the businesses on Bayshore Blvd. for several years in the 1980s -- than live in Brisbane.
 Far more people pass through every day without ever turning off into the town center or any of the residential areas.